briandconnelly/airnow/README.md

 The AirNow API allows you to query air conditions either by ZIP code or latitude/longitude.
-Here, we’ll get the current conditions in Seattle by ZIP code as a data frame:
+Here, we’ll get the current conditions in Seattle by ZIP code as a data frame (tibble):

 ``` r
 library(airnow)